microsoftgraph/msgraph-sdk-php-core/README.md

 ## Get started with the PHP Connect Sample
 If you want to play around with the PHP library, you can get up and running quickly with the [PHP Connect Sample](https://github.com/microsoftgraph/php-connect-sample).
 This sample will start you with a little Laravel project that helps you with registration, authentication, and making a simple call to the service.

-## Install the SDK
+## Install the Core
-You can install the PHP SDK with Composer, either run `composer require microsoft/microsoft-graph-core`, or edit your `composer.json` file:
+To install the `microsoft-graph-core` library with Composer, either run `composer require microsoft/microsoft-graph-core`, or edit your `composer.json` file:
 ```
 {
     "require": {
-        "microsoft/microsoft-graph": "^0.1.0"
+        "microsoft/microsoft-graph-core": "^2.0.0"
     }
 }
 ```